waste in advertising BNBranding's Brand Insight Blog

 So here’s some insider’s advice on how to work with your ad agency, digital marketing firm, or whoever’s handling your marketing communications in order to reduce waste in advertising:

-First of all, if you want the creative product to be memorable and effective, you’ll need to do your part as a business owner or Director of Marketing.
+You’ll need to do your part as a business owner or Director of Marketing.
 That means staying involved and providing concise strategic input in the planning phase of the advertising process.

 Because it really is a case of garbage in, garbage out.
 And there’s already too much garbage out there.